texastribune/newsapps-deploy/README.md

 ## Wait – this depends on a Python library?

 There is a [library for AWS written in node.js called `aws-sdk`](http://aws.amazon.com/sdk-for-node-js/).
-However, multiple parts of our workflow already generous depend on [awscli](http://aws.amazon.com/cli/) &mdash; to the point it can be assumed that it's already installed and configured.
+However, multiple parts of our workflow already generously depend on [awscli](http://aws.amazon.com/cli/) &mdash; to the point it can be assumed that it's already installed and configured.

 Also &mdash; `aws-sdk` has no command line interface built in.
 Any tasks we need to accomplish would have to be written ourselves.
 Why reinvent the wheel? ¯\_(ツ)_/¯